-19 may seem a lot but we wanted to be comprehensive.
-Why half-arse something when you can do it properly eh?
-Follow these top email marketing tips, or at least some of them, and you’ll soon notice much higher engagement which, as we all know, leads to higher conversion.
-All with relative ease.
-Enjoy!
+Follow these top email marketing tips, or at least some of them, and you’ll soon notice much higher engagement which, leading to higher conversion and sales — all with relative ease.

 The email marketing (re)evolution

 Don’t you just love watching digital marketing trends evolve over time?
 One of the best examples is how marketers have viewed email over the last decade: